projectcalico/calico/docs/source/openstack.rst

 - an RPM install for Red Hat Enterprise Linux 7 (RHEL 7) - see :doc:`redhat-opens-install`

-- our integration of Calico with Mirantis Fuel 6.1 - see :doc:`fuel-integration`
+- our integration of Calico with Mirantis Fuel 6.1 or 7.0 - see
+  :doc:`fuel-integration`

 - our integration with Canonical's Juju Charms - see :doc:`juju-opens-install`